 APS English-Spanish Glossary of Educational Term

 Our office has available a Spanish glossary with words and phrases that are used in district documents, as well as in school or district meetings and other functions.
 This is not an exhaustive list, but rather a work in progress that is updated and expanded on a regular basis.
 In some instances more than one option is given, while in other cases what is offered is more an explanation than a true equivalent.
-For example, "truancy" has been translated as faltar sin autorización o justificación; ausentismo escolar injustificado.
+For example, "truancy" has been translated into Spanish as faltar sin autorización o justificación; ausentismo escolar injustificado.
 We welcome your suggestions of terms to incorporate in the glossary.